 Passing by Nella Larsen

-Although Nella Larsen's Passing was originally published in 1929, the tragic story about a light-skinned woman married to a racist white man unaware of her African American heritage continues to resonate with readers today.
+Although Nella Larsen's Passing was originally published in 1929, the tragic story about a light-skinned Black woman married to a racist White man unaware of her African American heritage continues to resonate with readers today.
 In it, the main character Clare Kendry longs for the Black identity she abandoned in favor of passing for White.

 Franny and Zooey by J.D.
 Salinger